build-on-aws/content/essentials/security/index.md

 ### Root User

 When you create an AWS account you start with what is known as the root user.
 This is the first AWS user that exists inside your AWS account.
 AWS recommends that you do not use this account for day-to-day operations.
 However, you should still follow [recommended practices](https://docs.aws.amazon.com/accounts/latest/reference/best-practices-root-user.html) to secure this account.
 This involves locking away your root user access keys, using a strong password, and enabling AWS multi-factor authentication.
 In addition to locking down the root user you will then want to [create an IAM user](https://aws.amazon.com/premiumsupport/knowledge-center/create-new-iam-user/) in your account.
-This account can be assigned admin rights and should then be used for all administrative tasks.
+An IAM user is a resource in IAM that has associated credentials and permissions.
+When you create an IAM user, it can be assigned admin rights and should then be used for all administrative tasks.

 ### Security Contacts